KĪPAPA Educator Resources:

-In response to a need in our community for access to historical Hawaiian knowledge, Awaiaulu has assembled primary source documents, articles from the newspapers, and produced material to understand the detail of these two events in Hawaiian history.
+In response to a need in our community for access to historical Hawaiian knowledge, Awaiaulu has assembled primary source documents, articles from the newspapers, and produced material to understand the detail of key events and key figures in Hawaiian history.

 ↓ Some of the materials and resources you will find in Kīpapa ↓

 If you have not registered already for Kīpapa, please register now using a Google associated email account:

 A nation is truly enlightened when its people know the stories of their land.

 Aia ka naauaoio o ka lahui o kekahi aupuni a paa na moolelo o kona aina kulaiwi iaia."